top of page

 I started with the Blue Lobster for a simple reason: it’s the design people consistently choose when asked to pick a favorite.

 In early conversations, informal feedback, and side-by-side comparisons, this card kept rising to the top.
-Again and again, it landed in the favorites across age groups and backgrounds.
 Something about it just works.

 Blue lobsters are rare (about one in every two million) which adds to the appeal without needing to be explained.